 Seattle Times: Phishing email leads to Oregon State Hospital data breach

 A successful spear-phishing attack on an Oregon State Hospital employee caused a data breach on May 6.
-Exposed patient information included names, dates of birth, medical record numbers and more.
+Meanwhile, exposed patient information included names, dates of birth, medical record numbers and more.

 More bad news for Facebook.
 A few weeks ago, the company’s “flagship messaging application” admitted to a significant data breach.
-This breach allowed spyware created by Israeli company NSO Group to get remotely installed through voice calls.
+However, this breach allowed spyware created by Israeli company NSO Group to get remotely installed through voice calls.
 At the time of the attack, WhatsApp had 1.5 billion users.

 Website Krebs on Security first discovered security flaws in the website of this real estate title insurance company.
 Those flaws left exposed documents relating to mortgage deals going back to 2003.
 Client information including bank account numbers, tax records and Social Security numbers got left on the company’s website without any login or password protection.